 You have been diagnosed with a blood cancer that can be treated with an autologous stem cell transplant (a type of transplant where your previously collected cells are put back into your system, similar to a blood transfusion).
 Prior to this type of transplant, your doctor will perform a pre-transplant evaluation.
 You will then be given a drug to “mobilize” your blood forming stem cells from your bone marrow to your bloodstream.
 These stem cells are then collected by a process called apheresis.
 The stem cells are then processed in a laboratory, frozen, and stored until needed for transplant.
 Prior to transplant you will receive chemotherapy to kill your cancer cells.
 Once the chemotherapy drugs have cleared from your system, your frozen stem cells will be thawed and given back to you.

-Bone marrow is liquid.
-The liquid contains stem cells.
-Most people have millions of stem cells.
+Stem cells for your blood are found in the marrow space of your bones.
+Most people have millions of blood making stem cells.
 Stem cells are ‘parent’ cells that produce red blood cells, white blood cells, and platelets.
-When these cells mature they leave the bone marrow space and enter the blood.
+When these cells mature, they leave the bone marrow space and enter the blood.
 Stem cells mostly stay inside the bone marrow.
-They can be moved from the bone marrow with a medicine called growth factor, and sometimes, by giving chemotherapy.
-Once the stem cells are in the blood, some of them can be collected and used for a blood stem cell transplant.
+They can be moved from the bone marrow (called stem cell mobilization). with a medicine called growth factor, and sometimes, by giving chemotherapy Once the stem cells are in the blood, some of them can be collected and used for a blood stem cell transplant.

 Drink 12 cups of fluid on the day of treatment and for the next 2 days.